Spin-Charge induced spontaneous scalarization of Kerr-Newman black holes: Spin-charge induced scalarization

 three coupled first-order differential equations are given by~\cite{Lai:2022spn}

 Here $R$ and $T$ are the compactified radial and suitable time coordinates in the hyperboloidal foliation method, respectively.
-The more details of the derivation and the coefficients of the above equations can be found in~\cite{Lai:2022spn}.
+More details of the derivation and the coefficients of the above equations can be found in Appendix A.

 Now the spatial part of differential equations will be solved by making use of the finite difference method and the time evolution can be explored by using the fourth-order Runge-Kutta integrator.
-In particular, the ingoing (outgoing) boundary conditions at the outer horizon (infinity) are satisfied automatically in $R$ direction on account of the RT coordinates.
+In particular, the ingoing (outgoing) boundary conditions at the outer horizon (infinity) are satisfied automatically in $R$ direction on account of the Racz and Toth coordinates.
 So we do not need to set the ingoing (outgoing) boundary conditions.
-For boundary condition in the $\theta$ direction, the coefficients of Eq.~\eqref{phi-eq8} become singular at $\theta=0$ and $\theta=\pi$.
+For boundary conditions in the $\theta$ direction, the coefficients of Eq.~\eqref{phi-eq8} become singular at $\theta=0$ and $\theta=\pi$.
 Therefore, to implement these conditions ~\cite{Lai:2022spn,Gao:2018acg,Pazos-Avalos:2004uyd}, we adopt a staggered grid and add ghost points as

 and